Brian J. Grim, Ph.D., President

 Brian’s recent widely reported research finds that religion contributes $1.2 trillion to the U.S. economy annually, more than the combined revenues of the top 10 technology U.S. companies including Apple, Amazon and Google.

 Prior to becoming the Foundation’s founding president in 2014, Brian directed the largest social science effort to collect and analyze global data on religion at the Pew Research Center.
-He also worked for two decades as an educator in the former Soviet Union, China, Central Asia, the Middle East and Europe.
-Brian holds a doctorate in sociology from the Pennsylvania State University and is author of numerous articles and books including The Price of Freedom Denied (Cambridge Univ.
+His books include The Price of Freedom Denied (Cambridge Univ.
 Press), The World Religion Database (Brill), The World’s Religions in Figures (Wiley) and The Yearbook of International Religious Demography (Brill).
+He and his wife, Julia Beth, are co-authors of Grims’ New Fairy Tales of Love Overcoming Evil.

 Brian has appeared as an expert on global religion on numerous media outlets, including CNN, BBC, Fox, CBS, C-SPAN, and regularly presents to high level audiences throughout the world including the White House, State Department, European Parliament, the Vatican, and various the United Nations bodies including the Human Rights Council, and the UN Alliance of Civilizations and the UN Global Compact.

-Brian is recipient of many academic and civil awards, including:
+Brian is recipient of many academic and civic awards, including:

 - – 2018 World Peace Award